Colleges by Location

 CWRU provides students with a vibrant campus life, combining outstanding academics with a wide range of extracurricular activities.
 The campus offers a diverse community of students from all 50 states and over 100 countries, fostering an inclusive and supportive environment.
 Students have access to a variety of clubs, organizations, and sports teams, as well as cultural events and community service opportunities.
 With its world-class faculty, state-of-the-art facilities, and emphasis on research and innovation, Case Western Reserve University offers students a dynamic and transformative educational experience.

-Find out more about what you can expect if you get into Case Western Reserve University.
+The freshmen application deadline for this school is January 15.
+Discover more about what you can expect if you get into Case Western Reserve University.

 Quick Facts